 In most cases, CAFOs are exempt from having to abide by standards set by the Clean Air Act and Clean Water Act.

-The documentary film, Right to Harm, will unveil this public health crisis in rural America through the stories of five disenfranchised communities across the United States.
+Right to Harm unveils the public health crisis in rural America through the stories of five disenfranchised communities across the United States.

 Thank you for subscribing.